 Health Insurance: medical insurance pays the large expenses that can be incurred when you go to a doctor, hospital, or seek other costly medical services.
 Health insurance allows you to obtain high quality medical care without severe financial hardship.
 If you have assets, they can be taken away if you run up large medical costs.
 Medical insurance insures your assets and assures your access to good medical care.
 Listed below is a brief description of the major types of medical insurance.

-It depends on many factors.
-If you were injured, your lawyer will likely not start negotiating a settlement until you have sufficiently recovered.
-It is not necessary for you to return to pre-accident condition or maximum medical improvement.
-Rather, your attorney will not attempt to resolve your claim until you reach a point where no further improvement in your physical ability is possible.
+This depends on your injuries.
+Our injury lawyers do not start negotiating with an insurance company until you have sufficiently recovered.
+We will not even discuss the resolution of claim until you reach a point where no further improvement in your physical ability is possible.
 If you have permanent residual problems, you are going to have to live with them.
-The important part is that your attorney does not reach a settlement before you know the true extent of your injuries.
+It is important not to rush your case until you know the true extent of your injuries.

-When you are discharged from medical care, your attorney will order the medical records and bills necessary for a Settlement Demand.
-In addition to records and bills, the Demand will include information relating to lost wages, missed work, limitations due to injuries, and any emotional and psychological symptoms which are not addressed in the medical records.
-Your lawyer will then request a sizable amount of money to resolve the matter.
+When you are discharged from medical care, our injury lawyers order the medical records and bills necessary to prepare a Settlement Demand.
+The Settlement Demand will include information relating to lost wages, limitations due to injuries, and any emotional and psychological symptoms not addressed in the medical records.

-When the insurance company reviews all of the records submitted, they will likely conduct their own investigation.
-When the evaluation is complete, the adjuster will provide an offer of settlement.
-Your lawyer is required to discuss with you the settlement offer because, ultimately, it is your decision whether or not to accept or reject an offer.
-Of course, your attorney will provide an opinion but it is your choice.
+When the insurance company reviews your records, they will likely conduct their own investigation.
+Upon completion, the insurance adjuster will provide an offer of settlement.
+We are required to discuss with you the settlement offer because, ultimately, it is your decision whether or not to accept or reject an offer.
+Of course, our injury lawyers will provide an opinion but it is your choice.
 If the insurance company provides inadequate offers, they are not serious about settlement and you may choose to litigate.

 In general, you are under no obligation to provide a recorded statement to the at-fault driver’s insurance company.
 Keep in mind, however, that if you elect to give a recorded statement, the insurance adjuster is in a position to try to devalue or deny your claim.
 They do so by asking questions that benefit the insurance company.
-You should make sure a personal injury lawyer is present with you are speaking with an insurance adjuster.
+You should make sure our injury lawyers are present with you when you are speaking with an insurance adjuster.

 There are various forms of damages you can receive in a personal injury case.
 Compensatory damages are given to compensate an injury victim for the money lost due to injuries.
 These damages typically include property damage, damage to other property destroyed in a crash, past, present, and future medical bills, lost wages, and lost earning capacity.
 In addition, damages for pain and suffering are taken into consideration.